 - In Up the Line, by Robert Silverberg, there is a popular series of time tours tracing the 14th century Black Death epidemic.
 Protagonist Jud, while a bit depressed, takes one tour in the series of four (it was the one he could get a spot in on short notice).

-- In Highlander: The Series, Amanda died for the first time during the Black Death.
+- In the Highlander TV series, Amanda died for the first time during the Black Death.
 She was not sick herself but she was stealing from houses under quarantine and was clubbed to death because people assumed she was infected.

 - In an episode of Torchwood, a number of people slip through the time rift into present-day Cardiff — causing, among other things, an outbreak of bubonic plague.
 Fortunately, Owen recognizes it, and these days it's treatable.

-- Secret Army.
-La Résistance discover that an Allied airman being sheltered by them has it, and so they must prevent the other members of his unit from escaping and infecting an occupied population suffering from lack of food and medical care.
-One man who does so is gunned down and his body burnt by molotov cocktail.
+- In the Secret Army episode "Ring of Rosies" La Résistance discover that an Allied airman being sheltered by them caught bubonic plague from his service in Africa, and so they must prevent the other members of his unit from escaping and infecting an occupied population suffering from lack of food and medical care.
+One man who does so is gunned down and his body burnt by Molotov Cocktail.

 - The Collector: The plague features prominently in Morgan's past.